ajb413/crowdsalable-eth-token/README.md

 ```
 truffle migrate --network ropsten
 ```
-You can easily write a connection to the main network in your config using the Ropsten example.
+You can easily write a connection to the main network in your config using the Ropsten example and the [Truffle docs](http://truffleframework.com/docs/advanced/configuration).